taichimaeda/codex-guard/README.md

 1. Intercepts the `PermissionRequest` hook
 2. Sends the command to Codex for safety evaluation
 3. Auto-allows if Codex says "SAFE"
-4. Auto-denies with reason if Codex says "UNSAFE"
+4. Delegates to user if Codex says "UNSAFE" (prints a warning to stderr and lets you decide)

 ## Requirements